Measures

 Test Position

-The force meter can be combined with any of the three test positions we have available.
-Two test positions are equipped with a crank and one the third has a motor.
-The effective use of the test position is in daily testing of materials in a laboratory and you wish to maintain the same conditions, eliminating the possibility of human error.
+The force meter can be combined with any of the three test positions.
+Two test positions are equipped with a crank and one has a motor.
+The effective use of the test position is in daily testing of materials in a laboratory and you would like to maintain the same conditions, eliminating the possibility of human error.

 The technical specifications for the different positions are available at this link: Test Positions.